-Our CMHA-S-based product pipeline is still in various stages of clinical development.
+Our modified HA-based product pipeline is still in various stages of clinical development.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if and as we:

-- seek marketing approval for our CMHA-S-based products or any other products that we successfully develop; - establish a sales and marketing infrastructure to commercialize our CMHA-S-based products in the United States, if approved; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+- seek marketing approval for our modified HA-based products or any other products that we successfully develop; - · establish a sales and marketing infrastructure to commercialize our modified HA-based products in the United States, if approved; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.

 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 We do not have any committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our Stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of a Common Stockholder.
-Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates, including our CMHA-S-based products, on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market the CMHA-S-based products or any other products that we would otherwise prefer to develop and market ourselves.
+Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates, including our modified HA-based products, on terms that may not be favorable to us.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market the modified HA-based products or any other products that we would otherwise prefer to develop and market ourselves.

-Based on our cash on hand at March 31, 2020, we believe we will have sufficient cash to fund planned operations through December 31, 2020.
+Based on our cash on hand at June 30, 2020, we believe we will have sufficient cash to fund planned operations through January 31, 2021.
 However, the acceleration or reduction of cash outflows by management can significantly impact the timing for raising additional capital to complete development of its products.
 To continue development, we will need to raise additional capital through debt and/or equity financing, or access additional funding through grants.
 Although we successfully completed our IPO and several subsequent registered offerings and private placements of our securities, additional capital may not be available on terms favorable to us, if at all.
 On May 13, 2019, the SEC declared effective our registration statement on Form S-3, registering a total of \$50,000,000 of our securities for sale to the public from time to time in what is known as a "shelf offering".
 We do not know if our future offerings, including offerings pursuant to our shelf registration statement, will succeed.
 Accordingly, no assurances can be given that management will be successful in these endeavors.
 Our recurring losses from operations have caused management to determine there is substantial doubt about our ability to continue as a going concern.
 Our Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should we be unable to continue as a going concern.